relaxdiego/relaxdiego.github.com/_posts/2016-09-28-writing-ansible-modules-002.md

 - **Lines 37 to 39** - Verify that it called `AnsibleModule.exit_json` properly

 Let's execute this test.
-From the **extras repo**, run:
+From the **ansible repo**, run:

     $ nosetests --doctest-tests -v test/unit/cloud/somebodyscomputer/test_firstmod.py

 This should get you an error because we haven't written any code that satisfies the test yet!